granam180/yelpcamp2023/README.md

 ## Run it locally
 1. Install [mongodb](https://www.mongodb.com/)
-2. Create a cloudinary account to get an API key and secret code
+2. Create a cloudinary account to get an API key and secret code to store images on their cloud service
 3. Create a .env file (or just export manually in the terminal) in the root of the project and add the following:

 ```